-H. Policy and Procedures on Sexual Harassment
+H. Policy and Procedures Applicable to Sexual Harassment and Sexual Misconduct

 1. Statement Against and Definition of Sexual Harassment

 Illinois Institute of Technology is committed to ensuring an environment for all members of the university community that is fair, humane, and respectful - an environment which supports and rewards student, faculty and staff performance on the basis of relevant considerations such as ability and effort.
 Behaviors that inappropriately assert sexuality as relevant to student, faculty or staff performance damage this environment.
 Therefore, IIT will provide for its students, faculty and staff an educational and employment environment free of unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communications constituting sexual harassment as defined and otherwise prohibited by local, state and federal law.
 Sexual advances, requests for sexual favors, or sexually-directed remarks constitute harassment when either:

 - Submission to such conduct is used or threatened to be used as the basis for academic or employment decisions; or